HeofHIShirts/moonlight-user-guide/moonlight-user-guide.md

 ### For everyone

 On the server, download the GeForce Experience software from http://www.geforce.com/geforce-experience/download and install it.
-You may have to reboot the computer after installation to finish the setup.
+The server may need a reboot after installation to finish setup.

-Start up GeForce Experience on the server and navigate to the "Preferences" tab.
-Then choose the "SHIELD" option.
-Of the options in "Stream games from [servername] to SHIELD devices", choose either "On my network" or "On my network and the Internet".
-To set up streaming from the Internet, see the appropriate place in "Optional Cool Things" later on in the guide.
+Start up GeForce Experience on the server and navigate to the **Preferences** tab.
+Then choose the **SHIELD** option.
+Of the options in **Stream games from [servername] to SHIELD devices**, choose either **On my network** or **On my network and the Internet**.
+To set up streaming from the Internet, see the appropriate place in the Optional Cool Things section later on in the guide.

 After this, follow the instructions appropriate for the platform you downloaded and installed Moonlight to.